Skip to main content

 Due to the building’s age, accessibility is limited.
 Guest rooms are on upper floors accessible only by stairs (no lift, steep narrow staircases).
 The pub and restaurant are on the ground floor, but there are a couple of steps between sections.
 The management can arrange ground-level entry and seating for those with mild mobility issues, but there are no fully ADA-compliant facilities.
 On-site parking is available in a small courtyard (free for guests), and additional public parking is nearby on the High Street.

-Book your stay and experience Spectral Cat and other supernatural activity firsthand.
+Book your stay and experience Lady in White and the other spirits firsthand.
 Many guests report paranormal encounters during their visits.